johnston1215/Pandas-Challenge/README.md

 # Pandas-Challenge
 Pandas Homework

-Final Notebook is the file with the starter label (PyCitySchools-Starter.jpynd)
+Final Notebook is the file with the starter label (PyCitySchools-Starter.ipynd)